VatomInc/wallet-ios-sdk/README.md

 ## getPublicToken()

-The `getPublicToken` function is designed to be called by the host application to retrieve public information about a specific token within the wallet SDK.
+The `getPublicToken` function is designed to be called by the host application to retrieve information about a public token that is not neccessarily in the user's wallet inventory (e.g. dropped on the map)

 ### Parameters: